duke4e/showData/howTo/shortcut_automations.md

 > Creating personal automations requires some set up in the Shortcuts App.

-There are various ways available to trigger personal automations, the most common practice is to use the **time of day**.
+There are various ways available to trigger personal automations, the most common practice is to use the **Time Of Day** function.

-EG, every hour from 6am to 8pm or at Sunset and Sunrise or even a combination of both.
+EG, **Every hour from 6am to 8pm** or at **Sunset** and **Sunrise** or even a combination of both.
 You can also use **location triggers** to run ShowLive so that when you arrive or leave a certain location ShowLive shortcut will run and update your theme.

 > Apple has a page dedicated to creating personal automations: [Create a new personal automation in Shortcuts on iPhone or iPad](https://support.apple.com/en-gb/guide/shortcuts/apdfbdbd7123/ios)